adamsilver/adamsilver.io-jekyll/_drafts/2014-06-01-focusable-elements-and-accessibility.md

 ## Accessibility

 There are users that use their keyboard to navigate a page.
-It is important that the interactive elements can be used by the mouse and keyboard.
+It is important that interactive elements can be used by the mouse and keyboard.
 To do this I would advise that focusable elements are used to create interactive elements.

 <!--
 Article by Snook